 Spring and fall weekends feature guided bird walks, nature activities, and a variety of curriculum-based children’s educational programs.

-During the summer, you can watch out for the History Weekend on the Civic holiday, with various historical events, and the Monarchs and Migrants Weekend on Labour Day, highlighting Monarch Butterfly migration.
+During the summer, you can watch out for the History Weekend on the Civic holiday, which features various historical events.

 So if you are interested in winter hiking, cross-country skiing or snowshoeing, Presqu’ile is a great place to head to for the day.